HydroponicAdvice.comUpdated July 2026

 Herbs are the strongest performers: basil, mint, cilantro, dill, chives, parsley, and thyme.
 Compact lettuce varieties — butterhead and leaf types — are excellent.
 These crops stay well within the 12-inch height limit and grow quickly enough to give you regular harvests.

 Yes.
-AeroGarden's seed pod kits are compatible across models.
-Official pods run around $15-25 for a 6-pod kit.
-Third-party grow-anything baskets let you use any seed — most committed AeroGarden growers switch to these within the first few months to cut ongoing costs.
+AeroGarden's seed pod kits are compatible across models, though the Bounty uses more pods per kit.
+Third-party grow-anything baskets fit every AeroGarden model and let you use any seed, which is how most long-term owners cut their ongoing costs.

 Related Guides